Graphical functions in even dimensions: Elementary identities for graphical functions

 \subsection{Products}

-Assume an (internally) completed graphical function $\Gg$ splits upon the removal of its external vertices into $\Gg_1$ and $\Gg_2$ where the split edges are added to corresponding graphs.
-Then the Feynman integral (\ref{eqAdef}) factorizes into two disjoint sets of integration variables.
-Accordingly, the graphical function $f_\Gg(z)$ factorizes,
+Assume the graph of an (internally) completed graphical function $\Gg$ disconnects upon the removal of its external vertices into $\Gg_1$ and $\Gg_2$ where the removed edges (adjacent to the removed external vertices) are added to corresponding graphs.
+Then the Feynman integral (\ref{eqAdef}) factors into two disjoint sets of integration variables.
+Accordingly, the graphical function $f_\Gg(z)$ factors,